Reconstructing PTA measurements via early seeding of supermassive black holes

-The resulting $\Omega_{\rm GW}$ for three different values of $\mu_H$ (i.e. the mean of the threshold minimum seeded halo mass distribution at $z=10$, cf. Eq.~\ref{eq:untruncated log-normal dist}) is plotted in Fig.~\ref{fig:Omega_GW}.
-Here we also contrast the $\Omega_{\rm GW}$ from DS seeded SMBHs to that from DCBHs.
-To calculate the $\Omega_{\rm GW}$ resulting from DCBHs we keep everything the same as for the case of SMDSs and only vary the value of $n_{\rm BH}(z=10)$ by setting it to $n_{\rm BH} = 10^{-6}$ Mpc$^{-3}$, as suggested by simulations~\citep{DCBHsDensity, wise2019formation,Latif_2022}.
-The low number density of DCBHs can be attributed to the conditions required for their formation which are quite rare~\citep{Natarajan:2017,DCBHsDensity}.
-This is because they require a very efficient star forming companion halo in {\it close} proximity, in order to destroy the $H_2$ clouds inside the DCBH host halo~\citep{Belgman:2006,Kiyuna_2023}.
-Owing to the low number density, consequently we find their contribution to the PTA signal to be minimal.
+\emph{Expected SGWB in the PTA band} -- The resulting $\Omega_{\rm GW}$ for three different values of $\mu_H$ (i.e. mean of the threshold seeded halo mass distribution at $z=10$, cf. Eq.~\ref{eq:untruncated log-normal dist}) is plotted in Fig.~\ref{fig:Omega_GW}.
+Here we also contrast $\Omega_{\rm GW}$ from SMDS seeded SMBHs to that from DCBHs.
+As discussed before, SMDS and DCBH seeded halos have the same $\mathcal{P}(M_{\rm th})$ distribution except for the value of $M_{\rm min}(z)$.
+So, to calculate the $\Omega_{\rm GW}$ resulting from DCBHs we keep everything the same, except for $M_{\rm min}(z = 10)$ and $n_{\rm BH}(z=10)$.
+The latter is set to $n_{\rm DCBH} \sim 10^{-6}$ Mpc$^{-3}$, as suggested by simulations~\citep{DCBHsDensity, wise2019formation,Latif_2022}.